EoghyUnscripted/100-Days-Of-Code-Python/Level 1 - Beginner/Day .8 - Function Parameters/README.md

 ## Project: Caesar Cipher

-Using what was learned from the project milestones, the final project for Day 8 was to build a completed Caesar Cypher program to code and decode messages.
+Using what was learned from the project milestones, the final project for Day 8 was to build a completed Caesar Cipher program to code and decode messages.
 The completed program would include importing external modules for use in the game and a function that accepts parameter input, and outputs either an encoded or decoded message per user choice.

 ### Instructions